santander-group-europe/innersource-projecttemplate/CONTRIBUTING.md

   * Users are expected to use the latest version released.
   * Anyone should be able to contribute to any project.
 That means the branching policy should allow anyone to read, but obviously not to write.
 Assuming a code review process, that means contributors need a branch of their own to make the changes and, from there, open a pull request to the corresponding upstream branch.

-By following these ideas, the project `main` branch is the place to go to get the latest changes.
+By following these ideas, the project `master` branch is the place to go to get the latest changes.
 Some of them could be still under testing processes.
-This means `main` is as stable as the testing performed on each Pull Request before merging it into master.
+This means `master` is as stable as the testing performed on each Pull Request before merging it into master.
 It is granted that those changes are part of the roadmap (in other words, may not be fully tested but they are not experimental).

 The process of adding new changes to the repository is strongly related to the [review process](/doc/code-review-process.md):
   * Each change will come by means of a pull request.